 naturally all day keeping them fresh and happy.
 ‘Til you toss em in the

-Eternal Ice Box of Eternity for the drive home.
+Eternal Ice Box of Perpetuity for the drive home.
 After years of fishing I

 had never thought of that.